UBC-MDS/Poisonous_Mushroom_Predictor/doc/Poisonous_Mushroom_Predictor_Report.md

 </table>

 These results are visualized in the confusion matrix of prediction in cross validation (Table 2).
-We can see that the TP(True Positive) is 3345 such that for mushrooms that are edible, our Logistic Regression Classifier identified all of them correctly as ‘edible.’
-FP(False Positive) here is 0, indicating that all edible mushrooms are being correctly identified.
-TN(True Negative) is 3152, for 3154 poisonous mushrooms in our train data set, 3152 of them are correctly identified as ‘poisonous’ while FN(False Negative) is 2 indicating that 2 observations were identified as ‘edible’ even though they are actually poisonous.
+The vertical side states the true observed values and the horizontal side states the predicted values.
+We can see that the TN(True Negative) is 3345 such that for mushrooms that are edible, our Logistic Regression Classifier identified all of them correctly as ‘edible’ since ‘edible’ is the negative class in our model.
+FN(False Negative) here is 0, indicating that all edible mushrooms are being correctly identified.
+TP(True Positive) is 3152, for 3154 poisonous mushrooms in our train data set, 3152 of them are correctly identified as ‘poisonous’ while FP(False Positive) is 2 indicating that 2 observations were identified as ‘edible’ even though they are actually poisonous.

 We can see how the 0.99 recall score in the Table 1 is calculated given the below formula for `recall` :

-$$ recall = \\frac{TP}{TP+FN} = \\frac{3345}{3345+2} \\approx 0.99 $$
+$$ recall = \\frac{TP}{TP+FN} = \\frac{3152}{3152+2} \\approx 0.99 $$

 Given that our model is performing much better than we expected, We did not do hyper-parameter optimization and directly applied it to the test